mwang102/minted-frontend-boilerplate/README.md

 * Now if you navigate to `http://app-renderer-devxenial.mntd.net/render/footer` you will see your new repos application.
     Note: To have your JS working in `http://app-renderer-devxenial.mntd.net/render/footer` you will need to run this repos server with `yarn dev`

-* To view any new code changes on `http://app-renderer-devxenial.mntd.net/render/footer` you will need to rebuild the app-renderer-server bundle and manually refresh the app-renderer page.
+* To view any new code changes from your new repo on `http://app-renderer-devxenial.mntd.net/render/footer` or `https://web-devxenial.mntd.net/...`, all you need to do is have your repos `yarn dev` running and then manually refresh the app-r url.